General questions about BORA

-To guarantee optimal performance from the odour-neutralising activated charcoal filter, we always recommend the automatic cut-off.
-This takes 20 minutes and adjusts itself automatically as soon as the ventilation is turned off.
+To guarantee optimal performance from the odour-neutralising activated charcoal filter, we always recommend the automatic after-run function.
+This runs for 20 minutes and adjusts itself automatically as soon as the ventilation is turned off.
 Basically, you should ensure that there is sufficient ventilation (e.g. an open window) when cooking in recirculation mode.

 Yes, a large range of modular cooktops is available from the BORA Professional and BORA Classic product series.
 Here you can choose between induction cooktops and HiLight or Hyper cooktops – the classic models with radiant heating elements.
 The gas cooktop and Tepan stainless steel grill complete the assortments.
-BORA Basic cooktops are available as Hyper, induction and surface induction models.
-BORA Pure is purely an induction cooktop.
-Here you will find more information on our product ranges.
+BORA Pure and BORA GP4 are induction cooktops, BORA X Pure is a surface induction cooktop.
+BORA Basic is available in Hyper.
+You can find further information on our product range here.

-BORA cooktop extractors are only available in combination with BORA cooktops.
+BORA cooktop extractors are only available in combination with BORA cooktops and vice-versa.

 All BORA product lines can be installed flush and surface-mounted.
-For Classic, there is also the option of installing the standard combination with 2 cooktops and 1 cooktop extractor virtually flush on worktops made of any kind of material, including laminate, with the help of the BORA Classic CER frame.
+For Classic, there is also the option of installing the standard combination with 2 cooktops virtually flush on worktops made of any kind of material with the help of the BORA Classic CER frame.

 No, the product lines cannot be combined with each other.

 The standard delivery includes the black PUED air inlet nozzle.
-The colour versions rose gold (PUEDG), blue (PUEDB), jade green (PUEDG), red (PUEDR), orange (PUEDO) can be ordered separately as accessories.
+The colour versions greige (PUEDG), blue (PUEDB), jade green (PUEDJ), red (PUEDR), orange (PUEDO) can be ordered separately as accessories.

 Questions about planning and assembly